Class Procedures

 MATERIALS

-- three-ring binder (2" for Chem, larger for A.P.E.S.)
+- three-ring binder (2" recommended)

 - textbook